 Suggested Read: SEO Tips For Wedding Photographers: The Complete Guide

 2. Link Building

-To rise higher in search engine algorithms, it is important to include links within your posts.
-These can be outbound links to people, places, and things that you refer to, or you can create inbound links that direct people to another one of your blog posts.
-When possible, link out to vendors, because they can link back to you and drive traffic to your website.
 Link building is an essential part of starting a photography blog.
+To rise higher in search engine algorithms, including links within your posts is essential.
+These can be outbound links to people, places, and things you refer to, or you can create inbound links that direct people to another of your blog posts.
+Wherever possible, link out to vendors because they can link back to you and drive traffic to your website.

 3. Social Sharing

-By controlling each piece of content on your blog, you have the ability to include easy ways for it to be shared.
-Make it part of your routine to share your blog posts through your social media platforms – this is a great way to gain additional exposure and attract potential clients.
+By controlling each piece of content on your blog, you can include easy ways for it to be shared.
+Make it part of your routine to share your blog posts to your social media platforms – this is a great way to gain additional exposure and attract potential clients.
 Make it simple for your viewers to share blog posts by including WordPress share plugins.
-Be sure that these share icons are visible by placing them at the top or bottom of each post.
+Ensure the share icons are visible by placing them at the top or bottom of each post.

 4. Image Optimization

 One of the main reasons people might visit your blog is to view your photographs, so starting a photography blog you must adequately optimize them for the web.
 Your photos could be around 700-900 pixels wide and 72 dpi, depending on your blog theme.
 Since these images are on the web, including the full-resolution photos might not be necessary.
 You can use tools like Storytailor to prep images quickly and easily for your blog, or programs such as Lightroom or Photoshop to modify and resize pictures.